jhlau/predom_sense/README.md

-This package contains scripts and python tools for learning predominant sense, detecting unattested and novel senses using HDP, a hierarchical topic model.
+This package contains scripts and python tools for learning predominant sense using HDP, a hierarchical topic model.

 Directory Structure and Files
 =============================